TomOnTime/utfutil/README.md

 UTF8        No BOM?
 Assume UTF-8
 UTF16LE     No BOM?
 Assume UTF 16 Little Endian UTF16BE     No BOM?
 Assume UTF 16 Big Endian
-WINDOWS = UTF16LE   (i.e. a good assumption if file is from MS-Windows) POSIX   = UTF8      (i.e. a good assumption if file is from Unix or Unix-like systems) HTML5   = UTF8      (i.e. a good assumption if file is from the web)
+WINDOWS = UTF16LE   (i.e. a reasonable guess if file is from MS-Windows) POSIX   = UTF8      (i.e. a reasonable guess if file is from Unix or Unix-like systems) HTML5   = UTF8      (i.e. a reasonable guess if file is from the web)
 ```

 ## Future Directions

-If someone writes a golang equivalent of uchatdet, I'll add
+If someone writes a golang equivalent of uchatdet, I'll add a hint
-a hint called "AUTO" which uses it.
+called "AUTO" which uses it.
 That would be awesome.
+Volunteers?